Daniel-Chin/WorldOfBlogs/readme.md

 ### /register
   already have an account? log in
 ### /login
-  if you are logged in, "But you are already logged in."
-Log out button
+  if you are logged in, to /view
 ### /logout
-  log out button. to '/'
+  log out button.
+After log out, to '/'
 ### /view
-  if not logged: it is very important that you register. this many ppl liked. hated. rate next | post a blog
+  if not logged in: "it is very important that you register." this many ppl liked. hated. rate next | post a blog